brianhigh/imp/README.md

 # imp: install missing packages

+Description: R script to install missing packages referenced from a calling script.

 This repository and the R script it hosts has been released into the Public Domain.
 Feel free to use it without restriction.
 See the LICENSE file for more information.
 (Creative Commons Legal Code CC0 1.0 Universal)